gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Auth servers will only write the plan if their instance heartbeat cache is healthy.

 If the resource size is greater than 100 KiB, auth servers will divide the resource into pages no greater than 100 KiB each.
+This is necessary to support backends with a value size limit.

 Each page will duplicate all values besides `hosts`, which will be different for each page.
 All pages besides the first page will be suffixed with a randomly generated number.
 Pages will be written in reverse order, in a linked-link, before the final atomic non-suffixed write of the first page.